 If another driver was at fault in the accident, then you may be able to file a claim under that driver’s BIL policy.
 Again, filing a BIL claim requires proof of fault, and this means that you will need to hire a lawyer to conduct an investigation right away.

 There are several forms of driver negligence that can support fault-based auto insurance claims.
-When investigating your accident, your lawyer will examine all possible causes, and your lawyer will collect all available evidence to prove your claim for damages.
+When investigating your accident, your lawyer will examine all possible causes, and your lawyer will collect all available evidence to prove your claim for punitive damages.

 4. Pursuing a “Third Party” Claim for Liability